 Universal Credit is a new benefit for people of working age who need financial support.
 It is designed to top up your income to a minimum level.
 It doesn’t matter whether you are working, looking for work, or unable to work due to an illness or caring responsibility.

-It is being introduced in stages and the government aims to have it fully rolled out by September 2024 – so you may not need to claim it yet.
+It is being introduced in stages and the government aims to have it fully rolled out by the end of 2024 – so you may not need to claim it yet.

 At the moment you will only need to claim Universal Credit if:

-- You have a change in your circumstances that would normally mean you would be looking to make a new claim for one of the these, or
+- You have a change in your circumstances that would normally mean you would be looking to make a new claim for one of the benefits UC is replacing, or

-- You have been sent a ‘migration notice’ – you may receive one of these if you live in Harrogate and agree to take part in a pilot.
+- You have been sent a ‘migration notice’ – you may receive one of these at some point in the future

 See When will I have to claim? for more information.